 It leverages the web as a platform and allows enhanced productivity with direct access to last visited documents, collections, easy browsing between previous/next document, full screen suggester and several other features built to provide a rich user experience.
 Here are the most important topics on getting started with Web UI, customizing it and building new web apps using Nuxeo Elements:

-Nuxeo Web UI and Nuxeo Web UI Elements framework make use of the recent W3C standard Web Components and Google Polymer 1.0 framework.
+Nuxeo Web UI and Nuxeo Web UI Elements framework make use of the recent W3C standard Web Components and Google Polymer 2.0 framework (legacy mode).
 The Google Polymer framework comes with polyfills for Web Components, a library that extends the support of web components standard to more browsers.

 Nuxeo Web UI is a responsive application with three main layout regions: